-After a couple of drinks in Therapy, head across the road to dance the night away at the relatively new Industry.
-It's good for a dance, it's not pretentious and there's a wide selection of drinks.
-Don't forget that in NYC they free pour drinks and after that long international flight you'll likely be ready for bed a little earlier than you bargained!
+After a couple of drinks in Flaming Saddles, head around the corner to dance the night away at the relatively new Industry.
+It’s good for a dance, it’s not pretentious and there’s a wide selection of drinks.
+Don’t forget that in NYC they free pour drinks and after that long international flight you’ll likely be ready for bed a little earlier than you bargained!

 Start early by heading down to the High Line – New York’s disused railroad which has been transformed into a garden and is great to walk along.
 If you’re feeling energetic then you can jog along it heading south.
 At the end, you’ll find Bubby’s – renowned for brunch.
 Many reviewers have raved about it but it has seemed to have lost its edge and the service wasn’t up to NYC’s standards.
 Perhaps they’ve rested on their laurels a bit.
 Still, it’s worth a visit.

-After brunch, stroll down through Greenwich Village for a look at the iconic Friends' apartment building on the corner of Grove and Bedford Street.
+After brunch, stroll down through Greenwich Village for a look at the iconic Friends’ apartment building on the corner of Grove and Bedford Street.
 Also visit the iconic Stonewall Inn just a few streets away.
 Then make your way downtown towards Battery Park.
-You can either then take the Staten Island ferry over the water to catch a view of the Statue of Liberty, but better still head to South Street Seaport where you'll find a host of small shops and stalls at the weekend.
-Then head to Pier 16 where you can jump on the Zephyr Statue of Liberty Express which takes you on a boat trip around Manhattan (including under the Brooklyn Bridge) and up close to the Statue of Liberty.
-There are other options if you want to get off at Liberty Island, but bear in mind you get just a good of a view from the water and don't have to wait for a return ferry.
+You can either then take the Staten Island ferry over the water to catch a view of the Statue of Liberty, but better still head to Zephyr Statue of Liberty Express which takes you on a boat trip around Manhattan (including under the Brooklyn Bridge) and up close to the Statue of Liberty.
+There are other options if you want to get off at Liberty Island, but bear in mind you get just a good of a view from the water and don’t have to wait for a return ferry.

 Try the legendary Marie’s Crisis if you want a small dingy bar with piano singalong show tunes and once a month you’ll find a great gay club night in New York called Holy Mountain at Slake which is in Midtown.
 It’s a multi-level club with a number of different rooms spinning lots of different genres.